-Medtronic continues to team up with All Hands and Heart, a disaster relief organization.
+Medtronic continues to team up with All Hands and Heart, a disaster relief organisation.
 Together, they’re providing opportunities for employees to put a pause on their day jobs and pitch in throughout hurricane-ravaged Puerto Rico.

 April 20, 2018 - It’s a departure from their day job.